• Skip to primary navigation

 • ½ tsp each of tote me te pepa (salt and pepper)

-• 1 tbsp ranunga kāriki me te amiami (garlic and herb mix, I use a Mingle one for this).
+• 1 tablespoon ranunga kāriki me te amiami (garlic and herb mix, I use a Mingle one for this).
 This can be replaced with a mix of garlic powder, onion powder and whatever other herbs you like).

 • 3 puna riki (spring onions)